spazznolo/spazznolo.github.io/_posts/2022-04-15-post-regulation-1.md

 </div>
 </p>
 <p>
-Using every game that ended in overtime since its inception in 2015, the regression looks like this:
+Using every game that ended in overtime since its inception in 2015, the regression can be summarized like this:
 </p>
 <p>
 <div style="text-align: center">